partigabor/spice/content/book/materials/anise.md

 ---
 title: Anise
 author: Gábor Parti
-date: 2023-01-05
+date: 2023-01-11
-description: The seed-like fruits of a Mediterranean herb, also known as aniseed.
+description: The seed-like fruits of a Mediterranean herb, related to star anise., also known as aniseed.
 weight: 1
 # bookCollapseSection: true
 # bookComments: true